Bedoon

-The Bedoon or Bidoon (بدون جنسية), fully Bidoon jinsiya, are stateless people in several Middle Eastern countries, but particularly in Kuwait, where there is a large population of stateless people who lack access to many of the country's basic services.
+The Bedoon or Bidoon or Bidoun (بدون جنسية), fully Bidoon jinsiya, are stateless people in several Middle Eastern countries, but particularly in Kuwait, where there is a large population of stateless people who lack access to basic public services.
 It is widely believed that the Bedoon issue in Kuwait is sectarian in nature.
+Several human rights organizations argue that Kuwait is violating international law by committing ethnic cleansing and genocide against the stateless Bedoon through denying them access to citizenship and its corresponding protections.
+Bedoons are also discriminated against in Bahrain, Oman, Saudi Arabia and Qatar.

 Kuwait

 History

 Kuwait has the largest stateless population in the entire region.
 Most stateless Bedoon of Kuwait belong to the northern tribes, especially the Al-Muntafiq tribal confederation.
 The linguist Bruce Ingham studied the northern tribes in Kuwait in the mid 20th century.
 A minority of stateless Bedoon in Kuwait belong to the 'Ajam community.

 Under the terms of Article 4 of the Kuwait Nationality Law, the Bedoon in Kuwait are eligible for Kuwaiti nationality by naturalization.
 In practice, it is widely believed that Sunnis of Persian descent or tribal Saudis can readily achieve Kuwaiti naturalization whilst Bedoon of Iraqi tribal ancestry cannot.
 As a result, many Bedoon in Kuwait feel pressured to hide their background or sectarian affiliation.

 From 1965 until 1985, the Bedoon were treated as Kuwaiti citizens and guaranteed citizenship: they had free access to education, healthcare and all the other privileges of citizenship.
 The stateless Bedoon constituted 80–90% of the Kuwaiti Army in the 1970s and 1980s until the Gulf War.

 In 1985, at the height of the Iran–Iraq War and following an assassination attempt on Emir Jaber Al-Ahmad Al-Sabah, the Bedoon were reclassified as "illegal residents" and denied Kuwaiti citizenship and its accompanying privileges.
-The Iran-Iraq War threatened Kuwait's internal stability and the authorities feared the sectarian background of the stateless Bedoon.
-The Bedoon issue in Kuwait "overlaps with historic sensitivities about Iraqi influence inside Kuwait", with many of those denied Kuwaiti nationality being believed to have originated from Iraq.
+The war threatened Kuwait's internal stability as the Bedoon issue in Kuwait "overlaps with historic sensitivities about Iraqi influence inside Kuwait", with many of those denied Kuwaiti nationality being believed to have originated from Iraq.

 Since 1986, the Kuwaiti government has refused to grant any form of documentation to the Bedoon, including birth certificates, death certificates, identity cards, marriage certificates, and driving licences.
 The Bedoon also face many restrictions in employment, travel and education.
 They are not permitted to educate their children in state schools and universities.